Noah-Prowell/case_study_one/README.md

 df_US.drop(df_US.index[3], inplace=True) #drop the indicator code row since its now the column name
 ```

-To do this, decided to focus in on the US and UK specifically, allowing us to sqeeze our indicators down to unique values with no duplicates.
-Then we made the indicators our columns, and ended up with a dataframe that makes much more sense.

 ![Image](https://imgur.com/HWzINGo.png)

-Now, we had reduced our dataframe from a 90,000x60 dataframe, to two 345x60 dataframes.
-MUCH more manageable.
+Now, we had reduced our dataframe from a 90,000x60 dataframe, to two 345x60 dataframes; **MUCH** more manageable.

 ---